amritofficial88/incident-reports-soc/README.md

 This repository displays skill showcases for the cybersecurity activity of reporting incidents.
 The prompts and the data logs for these showcases were taken from the [Google Cybersecurity Professional Certificate][1] lab's activities.
-However, the incident reports were developed and written by the author of this repository.
+However, the incident reports were developed and written by me.

 ### Prompt 1